 - Pedestrian accidents

-Impact of Florida’s Insurance Rules on Motor Vehicle Accident Compensation Claims
+Motor Vehicle Accident Compensation Claims in Palm Beach County

-Florida is a no-fault state, which can make it more difficult to sue the negligent party to recover compensation after a motor vehicle accident.
-In general, you can only pursue a claim for compensation through a lawsuit in Florida if the accident caused a fatality, or your injuries involved:
+Florida is a no-fault state.
+This makes it more difficult to sue the negligent party to recover compensation after a motor vehicle accident.
+In general, you can only pursue a claim for compensation through a lawsuit if the accident caused a fatality, or your injuries involved: